MobilityData/gbfs.org/docs/en/learn/data-policy.md

 When developing data policies, it is a good idea to gather input from subject matter experts who will be involved in the program implementation.
 These may include staff from your technology, licensing, or regulation departments or third parties involved in data analysis.

 GBFS is designed to accommodate the needs of a wide variety of mobility platforms and use cases, from traditional docked bikeshare to free floating bikes, scooters, and other vehicles.
-The specification consists of thirteen files or endpoints that contain different types of mobility data.
+The specification consists of 12 files or endpoints that contain different types of mobility data.
 Some of these files and their associated fields are required in order to be compliant with the specification, while others are optional.
 Which of these files are required by the specification depends on the specific type of mobility system being represented.
 Optional files and fields provide additional data for specific purposes and use cases.
 Municipalities may need to require some of these optional files or fields in their regulations to provide additional information in support of travelers, municipal goals, or other needs.

 <img src="../../../img/spin.jpeg" width="700px" alt="Spin"/>